Are ThenX.com calisthenics and weight programs legit? Will Chris Heria’s online workouts transform you into bodyweight bodybuilders?

 Now I enjoy doing assisted muscle-ups and I feel, that my shoulder tendons are adapting each week.
 I train muscle-ups once in two weeks and each workout increases my maximum volume by 10 – 15%.
 I see the progress, which is important.

 So to wrap up.

-As a beginner, you don’t want to rely solely on one program from one guru, but try to be open minded and try different teachings from other gurus as well.
+As a beginner, you don’t want to rely solely on one program from one guru, but try to be open-minded and try different teachings from other gurus as well.
 Write down what works and what don’t and once you identify the method, that helps you progress faster, then do it.

-The problem with ThenX guides is that it teach you calisthenics the same way Chris learned it himself, which is not suitable for everyone.
+The problem with ThenX guides is that it teaches you calisthenics the same way Chris learned it himself, which is not suitable for everyone.
 Not everyone has the same muscle insertions as Chris, same tendon recovery and flexibility.

 I prefer more scientific technique guides, that are straightforward to follow and focuses on the most important things in each learning phase, like technique guides from Gabo Saturno or Osvaldo Lugones.

 Btw, I started front lever training by following Osvaldo’s guide and I see nice progress.
 My back was never stronger and I can almost do tuck front lever raise now.